 Eastern oysters are still at a fraction of their one-time population levels because of overharvesting many years ago, disease, habitat loss and worsening water quality .
 They’re needed not just as a link in the food chain, but also as natural water filters and habitat providers for other species, thanks to their rocky reefs.

-Before the new oyster sanctuaries are begun, DNR will still need to study Herring Bay, the Nanticoke River, and Hooper Strait to determine the acreage for these reefs.
+Before construction begins on the new oyster sanctuaries, DNR will still need to study Herring Bay, the Nanticoke River, and Hooper Strait to determine the acreage for these reefs.
 They’re expected to be comparable in size to the state’s three largest restoration sites, ranging from 348 to 455 acres.
 The Herring Bay sanctuary could be even larger, taking the title as Maryland’s largest oyster restoration site.

 The timeline is expected to look like this: